F5 Distributed Cloud Security Solutions for PSD2-Compliant Strong Customer Authentication

 As cybercriminals adapt and attempt to stay ahead of regulations, it is important that consumers are kept secure without creating friction in their access to and use of applications and APIs.

-Shape’s platform offers rigorous cross-functional analysis in Security, Fraud, and Identity functions.
-The use of all three Secured Authentication Elements—knowledge, possession, inheritance—allows higher fidelity and more flexibility.
+The F5 Distributed Cloud platform offers rigorous cross-functional analysis in security, fraud, and identity functions.
+The use of all three secured authentication elements—knowledge, possession, inheritance—allows higher fidelity and more flexibility.
 The European Banking Authority acknowledges the “inherence element” as the most exciting and progressive arena for authentication.
-Shape helps financial services organizations meet PSD2 requirements by providing comprehensive web, mobile, and API protection that is effortless to operate.
-The Shape Platform automatically mitigates evolving attacks by observing and learning from every interaction.
+Distributed Cloud Services help financial services organizations meet PSD2 requirements by providing comprehensive web, mobile, and API protection that is effortless to operate.
+The Distributed Cloud Platform automatically mitigates evolving attacks by observing and learning from every interaction.
 Let’s look at an example scenario below:

 Aggregator impersonation attacks